1 year full-time,

 Every course at York is built on a distinctive set of learning outcomes.
 These will give you a clear understanding of what you will be able to accomplish at the end of the course and help you explain what you can offer employers.
 Our academics identify the knowledge, skills, and experiences you'll need upon graduation and then design the course to get you there.
-Find out more about our approach to teaching and learning.

-UK/EU or international fees?
-The level of fee that you will be asked to pay depends on whether you're classed as a UK/EU or international student.
+UK (home) or international fees?
+The level of fee that you will be asked to pay depends on whether you're classed as a UK (home) or international student.
+Check your fee status.

 Discover your funding options to help with tuition fees and living costs.

 We'll confirm more funding opportunities for students joining us in 2024/25 throughout the year.

 If you've successfully completed an undergraduate degree at York you could be eligible for a 10% Masters fee discount.

 You can use our living costs guide to help plan your budget.
 It covers additional costs that are not included in your tuition fee such as expenses for accommodation and study materials.

 You’ll work with world‐leading academics who’ll challenge you to think independently and excel in all that you do.
 Our approach to teaching will provide you with the knowledge, opportunities, and support you need to grow and succeed in a global workplace.

 You'll learn through a combination of lectures, seminars and one-to-one supervision.
 We take a personal approach to learning, with much of our teaching conducted in small groups.